faramarzmunshi/d2l-nlp/README.md

     - word similarity and analogies
   - Logical walkthrough of why the evaluation metrics invalidate/date some of the simpler word embedding concepts
   - SVD, LSA, PCA as a solution to compact the word embeddings and dealing with the sparsity problem
+  - Issue with bias in word embeddings and how to "debias" Word Embeddings
+  - Systematic improvements for faster training
+    - Introduction to parallel training
+    - Softmax approximations

 #### Exercises: